 The Texas Property Code outlines the steps that contractors and other eligible professionals must take to file a property lien in Texas.
 They include sending preliminary lien notices within a set time frame, filing the lien with the correct county office, and releasing the lien once the money claimed was paid.
 It’s essential for contractors to follow the process down to the last detail; otherwise, the right to file a lien against a property for a specific month may be lost.

-Related: Lien Definitions
+[Judgment Lien Definitions](https://texaseasylien.com/lien-definitions)

-How to File a Property Lien
+How to File a Property Lien: The Lien Filing Process

 The process of how to file a property lien in Texas starts well before you decide you need to file a lien.
 While contractors or professionals who contract directly with a property owner don’t need to send monthly pre-lien notices, first and second-tier contractors, suppliers and services providers have notice obligations.

 If you don’t file these notices by their deadlines, you may lose your right to file a lien.
 If that happens, and if it is viable, you would have to pursue payment through civil courts.
+In such cases, contractors may need to pursue a judgement lien through civil courts to secure payment.

 Step #2: Decide if filing a lien is the appropriate next step.